-- If your tax credit is less than $15, for your convenience, the credit will be used to offset your future tax liability.
+- Your tax credit is less than $15, for your convenience, the credit will be used to offset your future tax liability.

 - If you have made an advance payment in anticipation of a tax assessment.

-- If your tax credit is a result of GIRO deductions in respect of your provisional instalment plan, and your tax assessment has not been finalised for that Year of Assessment.
+- Your tax credit is a result of GIRO deductions in respect of your provisional instalment plan, and your tax assessment has not been finalised for that Year of Assessment.

 - If you have one or more outstanding GST returns not filed.

-- If you are under audit or investigation by the Comptroller.
+- You are under audit or investigation by the Comptroller.

 - If prior attempts to refund the credit have been unsuccessful.

-- If you have failed to comply with any of our requests to furnish necessary information to effect the refund.
+- You have failed to comply with any of our requests to furnish necessary information to effect the refund.

 - If IRAS lacks sufficient information to effect a refund to you.